Expert Car Tips: How To Change Spark Plugs

 2. Locate the spark plugs

-Take a look in your car’s owner’s manual to find where under the bonnet the spark plugs are located, how many you have and what size socket you’ll need to remove them.
+Take a look at your car’s owner’s manual to find where under the bonnet the spark plugs are located, how many you have and what size socket you’ll need to remove them.

 3. Check for wear